Jokeren/netlify/content/publication/zhou-2020-tool/index.md

 publication_types = ["1"]
 abstract = ""
 featured = false
-publication = "*Proceedings of the 25th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming*"
+publication = "*Proceedings of the 25th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming (PPoPP'20)*"
 +++